Strong eBay results bode well for Amazon

-SAN FRANCISCO EBay Inc's (EBAY.O) strong first quarter bodes well for Amazon.com Inc's (AMZN.O) results next week - especially Amazon's own online Marketplace business and e-commerce in general, analysts said on Thursday.
+SAN FRANCISCO, April 19 EBay Inc's (EBAY.O) strong first quarter bodes well for Amazon.com Inc's (AMZN.O) results next week - especially Amazon's own online Marketplace business and e-commerce in general, analysts said on Thursday.

 EBay shares surged to a six-year high after quarterly results showed the company's efforts to turn around its online Marketplaces business are paying off.